stephenmcd/django-socketio/README.rst

     socket is subscribed to are used.
     the socket.
   * ``socket.send_and_broadcast(message)`` - Shortcut that sends the
-    message to all sockects, including the sender.
+    message to all sockets, including the sender.
   * ``socket.send_and_broadcast_channel(message, channel=None)``
-    - Shortcut that sends the message to all sockects for the given channel, including the sender.
+    - Shortcut that sends the message to all sockets for the given channel, including the sender.

 The following methods can be imported directly from